Psionica/psionica.github.io/index.md

 ### The Workshop
 This is the realm of the practical: software projects, polished interfaces, and accessible utilities.
 The goal here is to develop versatile tools for thought which anyone can use in their knowledge work.

 It's important to note that the three spaces aren't by any means rigid departments.
 Rather, they're simply *mindsets* which anyone can fluidly adopt as part of their work.
 Together, the three attitudes guide our foraging into cognitive augmentation in a manner any one mindset alone couldn't.
+Moreover, they're constantly informing each other in tight loops.

 ---

 ## Join Us
 Do you enjoy chatting about minds and machines?
 Do you want to contribute to ambitious tools for thought?
-If so, make sure to join our Discord server!
+If so, make sure to join our Discord server.

 [Become a Member](https://discord.gg/MJZDdXkFGa){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 }